yeslogic/prince-docs/docs/prince-for-books.md

 This means that the non-lookahead versions might be a better choice in jobs where Prince's line breaks will be accepted without human oversight; whereas if a typesetter will look, for and correct any problems in the rag of the paragraph, then the lookahead versions will typically give a better starting point.

-<p id="note-typesetter">A typesetter's intervention currently involves modifying the HTML: it is not requireed to assign an <code>id</code> to each paragraph, but it is nevertheless common practice to do so for making other changes, such as changing the number of lines in a paragraph for pagination purposes (whether using <code>-prince-n-lines</code> or <code>word-spacing</code> or <code>letter-spacing</code>), or assigning a unique value to each chapter in order to change how many lines are on the last page of the chapter (say, by adding <code>1pt</code> to the inside margin).
+<p id="note-typesetter" class="note">A typesetter's intervention currently involves modifying the HTML: it is not requireed to assign an <code>id</code> to each paragraph, but it is nevertheless common practice to do so for making other changes, such as changing the number of lines in a paragraph for pagination purposes (whether using <code>-prince-n-lines</code> or <code>word-spacing</code> or <code>letter-spacing</code>), or assigning a unique value to each chapter in order to change how many lines are on the last page of the chapter (say, by adding <code>1pt</code> to the inside margin).
 See also <a href="#spread-balancing">Spread Balancing</a>.</p>

 To illustrate the difference, one could also say that non-lookahead versions give paragraph shapes reminiscent of those given by word processors and web browsers, while the lookahead versions come slightly closer to what one might find in books.